H0ssein/Vendetta-TBC-WOW-Addon/README.md

 # Vendetta 💀💰

-A tactical PvP revenge and bounty network system for World of Warcraft.
+A tactical PvP revenge and bounty network system for World of Warcraft: The Burning Crusade

 Vendetta tracks enemies, shares Wanted targets with trusted friends, and broadcasts Global Bounties to other addon users.